 Magnesium is a vital mineral that impacts hundreds of different functions in your body.
 Women who are experiencing menopause or its onset are most likely suffering from magnesium deficiency thanks to night sweats and hot flashes.
 This can cause an intensification of the symptoms often associated with menopause (sleeplessness, irritability, stiffness and joint pain, headaches, craving carbohydrates, etc.) and may eventually lead to issues with high blood pressure, bone density loss, even type II diabetes.
 Amongst all the 5 tips for menopause, this is the most important one!

 Humans do not naturally produce magnesium, so they must acquire the nutrient via food or supplementation.
-Foods high in magnesium include: nuts, whole grains, legumes and green, leafy vegetables (Spinach, etc.).
-Magnesium can be consumed via pills as well and may be beneficial if one is not able to include enough of green-leafy vegetables or foods rich in minerals.
+Foods high in magnesium include nuts, whole grains, legumes and green, leafy vegetables (Spinach, etc.).
+Magnesium can be consumed via pills as well and maybe beneficial if one is not able to include enough of green-leafy vegetables or foods rich in minerals.
 However, magnesium pills should be taken only after consulting your doctor.
-Also, an excess of these pills can lead to kidney failure, cramping or diarrhea.
+Also, an excess of these pills can lead to kidney failure, cramping or diarrhoea.